bioinformatics-ca/EPI_2021/epi2020_module5_lab.md

 ![img](img/module5/GREAT_batch_download.png)

-* Open another terminal connection to get into Compute Canada.
+* Open another terminal connection to get into Compute Canada, either through JupyterLab, or another terminal window.

 * Go to your module5 directory and create a place to put the material we will download.